Pulsar data analysis

 Now, reset the parameter file to its default values and try introducing a small error in F0.
 The residuals for the F0 error show a straight line pattern with no periodicity, as shown below.

-Again, if you fit for the F0, you will get the randomly sampled residuals around the zero line in the post-fit residuals.
+Again, if you fit for F0, you will get the randomly sampled residuals around the zero line in the post-fit residuals.

 Try the same thing again with error in F1, and this time you’ll notice a parabolic long-term variation like the one in the image below.